Day 1 UK - Windhoek

 We head south through the mountains today, via the town of Rehoboth, which has been home to a fascinating community – the Basters – for more than 140 years.
 The Basters are a Namibian ethnic group descended from Afrikaners and indigenous tribes, which has been concentrated around the town of Rehoboth since the second half of the 19th century.

 Later, we'll head for the Namib Desert and the stunning red dunes of Sossuvlei, and arrive at our lodge.
 This afternoon, you might wish to join an optional nature drive in the grounds of the lodge.
-Dinner this evening is served under the Namibian sky.

 Day 4 Sossusvlei Dunes & Sesriem Canyon